Sustainability

 The main greenhouse gas emission reduction strategies formulated by CHC Group are as follows:

-• Implement the ISO 50001 Energy Management System standard at operating locations and establish an energy baseline for energy conservation control
+• Implementing the ISO 50001 Energy Management System in operational sites to establish an energy baseline and conduct energy-saving control and management

-• Implement green procurement and prioritize equipment with advanced energy-saving features and materials with low carbon footprint
+• Implementing green procurement practices by prioritizing equipment models with advanced energy-saving specifications and low-carbon recycled materials

-• Develop products and service solutions in compliance with the principles of circular economy
+• Developing products and service solutions that adhere to the principles of the circular economy

-• Carry out R&D of innovative technologies and construction methods
+• Research and development of innovative technologies and methods

 Environmental Education

-With the expertise in environmental engineering and water treatment, CHC Group provides comprehensive water resource services, such as reclaimed water treatment and wastewater treatment, and is committed to the sustainable development of water resources and environmental protection in Taiwan through its four water resource centers in Tamsui, Anping, Fengshan, and Linhai.
+With the expertise in environmental engineering and water treatment, CHC Group provides comprehensive water resource services, such as reclaimed water treatment and wastewater treatment, and is committed to the sustainable development of water resources and environmental protection in Taiwan through its water resource centers.
 Meanwhile, the Group proactively encourages collaboration between industry, government, and academia as well as promotes the cultivation of professional talents through exchanges of experience in engineering and technology demonstrations.
 Furthermore, the Group also organizes related experiential activities, public information campaigns, educational courses, and water resource center tours on a regular basis to raise public awareness of the importance of water resources.

 Fengshan Water Resource Center